 Collections include more than 10,000 paintings, as well as furniture, textiles, glassware and ironwork, prompting Sir Roy Strong to term the museum 'an extremely capacious handbag'.

 With 18 major collections housed within its 154 galleries, the V&A defies any internal hierarchies.
-Grouped into four departments, Asia; Furniture, Textiles and Fashion; Sculpture, Metalwork, Ceramics and Glass; and Word and Image, instruments jostle with outfits, portraits with papyri, with each collection offers a comprehensive overview of its materials.
+Grouped into four departments, Asia; Furniture, Textiles and Fashion; Sculpture, Metalwork, Ceramics and Glass; and Word and Image, instruments jostle with outfits, portraits with papyri, with each collection offering a comprehensive overview of its materials.
 An ongoing programme of refurbishment and display has resulted in several new galleries, all created by leading designers.
 The most recent of these is the new Furniture Gallery, and the Europe 1600–1800 Galleries will open in spring 2015.
 In the meantime, work continues on a spectacular new ceramic tiled courtyard, which will provide a new entrance to the museum on Exhibition Road.

 Art Funded works